rsliang/azure-automation/Terraform-AzureVM_Ubuntu-Mesos/README.md

     export ARM_TENANT_ID=your_tenant_id

-Step (9): Create a tf script to be used directly by Terrform to deploy Azure Container Service with Meso DCOS container orchestrator
+Step (9): Create a tf script to be used directly by Terrform to deploy a complete Azure VM and other related sources.

-Creates an Azure Container Service Instance
+Creates an Azure Ubuntu Linux Virtual Machine Instance

 Note: All arguments including the client secret will be stored in the raw state as plain-text.
 Read more about sensitive data in state.

-Terraform Provider: azurerm_container_service
+Terraform Provider: azurerm_virtual_machine

 Copy and paster the followig content into the Create-VM-StdA0.tf JSON file: